Special Education (undergraduate)

 Students are expected to meet all university and College of Education standards for retention.
 They also must meet the standards set forth in the Council for Exceptional Children Code of Ethics and Standards for Professional Practice for Special Educators.
 See the Council for Exceptional Children (CEC).

-Students who major in special education are required to meet the Illinois certification requirements including 29-41 semester hours of general education classes which must include 3 semester hours of cultural diversity course work.
-Transfer students with an A.A. or A.S. degree also must meet these requirements for teacher certification.
-Students who successfully complete the program requirements will have completed all required ISBE and NCATE standards for teacher certification.
+Students who major in special education are required to meet the Illinois licensure requirements including 29-41 semester hours of general education classes which must include 3 semester hours of cultural diversity course work.
+Transfer students with an A.A. or A.S. degree also must meet these requirements for teacher licensure.
+Students who successfully complete the program requirements will have completed all required ISBE and NCATE/CAEP standards for teacher licensure.

 The Council for Exceptional Children web site contains other useful information regarding the field of special education.